abcdemian/abcdemian/README.md

 ### About me

 My name is Demian, I'm a 27yo statistician, currently living in Porto Alegre - RS.
 For a short while I was a mechatronics technician and studied engineering, nowadays however, I work doing analytics at a fintech company.
 I have a lot of curiosity and enjoy learning how *things* work.
 Mostly interested in:
-- Analytics, statistical methods, and whatnot
+- Analytics, statistical methods and whatnot
 - Some coding, simulation
 - Data visualization, UI/UX dilettante